-WEPFSM seeks to promote a hierarchy of frontages with distinct approaches to primary and secondary frontages: -
+WEPFSMWEPF seeks to promote a hierarchy of frontages with distinct approaches to primary and secondary frontages: - building facades to generate activity to the street.

 - Primary frontages should respond to key urban anchors such as large greenspaces and key active travel routes. - Secondary frontages should address the local streets and be distinct from primary frontages.
 Private threshold spaces, such as garden or terrace should be incorporated for residential uses.
 All residential properties should feature a principal entrance opening to the street.